 is someone who agrees to repay the loan if you fail to do so.

 Can I borrow a Graduate/Professional PLUS Loan to pay for courses

 required for teacher certification or that are prerequisites for admission

 No. You must be enrolled in a graduate or professional program.

 How do I apply?

 For a Graduate/Professional PLUS Loan, you must complete the Free Application

 for Federal Student Aid (FAFSA).
-You must also complete a Federal PLUS Loan
+You may also need to complete a Federal PLUS

 Before receiving your Graduate/Professional PLUS Loan, you must sign a

 Master Promissory Note (MPN) that you'll get from your school or from the